-The adoption of IFRS 9 has not had a significant effect on the Company's accounting policies related to financial
+The adoption of IFRS 9 has not had a significant effect on the Company's accounting policies related to financial liabilities.
+The impact of IFRS 9 on the classification and measurement of financial assets is set out below.

 A financial asset is classified as measured at: amortized cost, fair value through other comprehensive income (FVOCI), or fair value through profit or loss (FVTPL).
 The classification of financial assets is generally based on the business model in which a financial asset is managed and its contractual cash flow characteristics.
 Derivatives embedded in contracts where the host is a financial asset in the scope of the standard are never separated.
 Instead, the hybrid financial instrument as a whole is assessed for classification.
 The Company's financial assets include cash and cash equivalents which is classified as FVTPL, and receivables which are classified at amortized cost.